-This idea was never more perfectly demonstrated when during WWII, the Albanians smuggled thousands of Jews past their borders, and hid them inside private homes all throughout Albania, and when the German government requested Albania to hand over the Jews, the Albanians hid them further into their impenetrable mountains and refused the pressing Germans.
-Any Jew seeking refuge in Albania, was accepted and welcomed like a guest, in some cases, for years.
+This idea was never more perfectly demonstrated when during WWII, the Albanians smuggled thousands of Jews past their borders and hid them inside private homes all throughout Albania, and when the German-Nazi military requested Albania to hand over the Jews, the Albanians hid them even further into their impenetrable mountains and refused the pressing Germans.
+Any Jew seeking refuge in Albania was accepted and welcomed like a guest, in some cases, for years.
+There are thousands of stories of Albanians risking their lives to protect their Jewish guests.
 This amazing feat resulted in Albania containing more Jews residing in its borders after the war than any other country in Europe.
 (This is one of my all-time favorite Albanian facts) Keep in mind that during this time, these were Muslim and Christian Albanians saving Jews.
 Beautiful, right?!
 Although you may be a foreigner in Albania, you are more than that to any Albanian.
 This is in no way an exaggeration.
 No matter what, an Albanian host will do everything in their power to make sure you are well taken care of.

 I am currently at the beachside in Albania, where my husband's family runs a hotel and restaurant.
 Since Albania is just starting to see its influx of foreigners, we were able to speak to a few Polish travelers.
 Which if you can imagine, seventeen years ago, I was one of the only and rarely seen foreign visitors.
 These two Polish families were amazed at how kind and warm the Albanians were, stating that their experiences in other countries like Croatia and Romania were not so enjoyable.
 They were so happy with their experience and just blown away by the delicious food and beautiful hospitality.
 Surprised?
 Not really.